DomVinyard/auth0-react-node-ts/README.md

 http://localhost:3000, https://add_production_url_here_once_deployed.com
 ```

 3. You will see that Auth0 has provided you with a `Domain` and a `Client ID`.
-Inside your app open `/.env.example` , rename it `.env` and set the Domain and Client ID.
+Inside your app open `/.env.example`  and set the Domain and Client ID.
+Rename the file `.env`.

 4. Next, we need an API to connect to.
 Visit the [demo API hosted on Replit](https://replit.com/@DomVinyard/auth0-react-node-ts-server) and fork the project.
 Inside your new forked Replit project, click on 'Secrets' and add the following.